nus-cs2103-AY2324S1/ip/docs/README.md

 ### `findFreeTime` - Find the date with free time duration during the working hours
 Format: `findFreeTime TIME_DURATION /from DATE /to DATE`
 * The chatbot only finds your free time based on the events.
-* The chatbot only finds your free times within your working hours (8am to 6pm daily).
+* The chatbot only finds your free time within your working hours (8am to 6pm daily).
 * TIME_DURATION should be pure number in **minutes**.
 * DATE can be entered in **only one** format: `yyyy-MM-dd`.
 * It is possible to enter the same DATE for `/from` and `/to` since DATEs are **inclusive**.